GennadNY/privateEndpoint/privateendpoint.md

 After you've created Azure virtual machine called *myVm*, connect to it from the internet as follows:

-1. In the portal's search bar, enter myVm.
+1. In the portal's search bar, enter *myVm*.

-2. Select the Connect button.
+2. Select the **Connect** button.
 After selecting the Connect button, Connect to virtual machine opens.

 3. Select Download RDP File.
 Azure creates a Remote Desktop Protocol (.rdp) file and downloads it to your computer.

 4. Open the downloaded.rdp file.

-    - If prompted, select Connect.
+    - If prompted, select **Connect**.

     - Enter the username and password you specified when creating the VM.
 5. Select OK.